pubnub/pubnub-mcp-server/resources/sdk_docs/objective-c_publish-and-subscribe.md

 `
 ```

-- shouldStore (BOOL): NO prevents storage in Message Persistence (default YES).
+- shouldStore (BOOL): If NO, message won’t be retrievable via Message Persistence.

 #### Publish a message with storage, compression, and block